This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Tiahura Beach is close to two other famous Moorea snorkeling spots, which can be reached by kayak or with boat tours: Motu Fareone and the Sharks Sandbank.
+Tiahura Beach is close to two other famous Moorea snorkeling spots which can be reached by kayak or with boat tours: Motu Fareone and the Sharks Sandbank.

-Tiahura beach snorkeling map, Moorea
+Tiahura Beach snorkeling map, Moorea

 Water entrance for snorkeling Tiahura Beach

-Tiahura beach and channel snorkeling exploration
+Tiahura Beach and Tiahura Pass snorkeling exploration

-Checkerboard wrasse at Tiahura Beach
+Saddled butterflyfish at Tiahura Beach

 Green sea turtles are frequently spotted in the channel.